Jsebas0721/phase-1-final-project/README.md

    - Click in the green button(Code)
    - Make sure the SSH tab is selected
    - Copy the URL Link of the Repo
-3. Open up local machine terminal and navigate to the directory where you want to clone the repo
+3. Open up local machine terminal and navigate to the directory where you want to clone the Repo
 ```bash
 cd ~/folder-path
 ```
+4. Paste URL Copied and clone the Repo.
+Enter the following command ```bash git clone paste-repo-url```

 ## Usage